fleetdm/fleet/articles/introducing-cross-platform-script-execution.md

 ### Supported platforms

 Fleet's new script execution supports macOS, Windows, and Linux systems.
-For macOS and Linux, the execution will utilize the Bourne (`sh`) shell.
+For macOS and Linux, the execution will utilize the device's default shell.
 On Windows, PowerShell scripts are supported, providing a flexible and robust range of options for IT administrators and security engineers.

 ### Prerequisites